 American Studies is a major for people who want to chart their own course through the wilds of American culture.
 Unlike many majors, which prescribe sequences of courses for students, American Studies is fairly free-form.
 It allows a student who likes American art to create a concentration that reflects his interests, while permitting the student with interests in economics to incorporate those interests in her major.
 It lets one student create a major that focuses on fiction, and another to concentrate on the facts (and interpretations) of history.

 In consultation with an adviser, students construct nine-course majors which normally include American Studies 100, a 200-level topics course, and a 300-level seminar (when subjects are different, the topics course and the seminar may be taken more than once), and six designated disciplinary courses (with at least one course in each of three departments).
-Of the nine courses, at least three must be at Level III.
+Of the nine courses, at least two must carry MCD general education credit and at least two must be a level III.

 Can I double major?